M4n0zz/BlipBlopMenu2/README.md

 # BlipBlopMenu2

-This mod menu targets original Pokemon Red, Blue and Yellow English versions and enables the activation of TimOS environment, originally created by TimoVM from glitchcity.wiki.
+BlipBlopMenu2 is a mod menu designed for the original English versions of Pokémon Red, Blue, and Yellow.
+It allows players to activate the TimOS environment, originally created by TimoVM from GlitchCity Wiki.

-By pressing Select button the menu selector appears enabling the installation/execution of custom code, without altering any of the game's functionality.
+By pressing the Select button in-game, a menu selector appears, enabling the installation and execution of custom code — all without altering the base functionality of the game.

-BlipBlopMenu2 comes with a series of preinstalled scripts, giving a new feel in game's plot.
+BlipBlopMenu2 comes with a set of preinstalled scripts that add new functionality and give a fresh twist to the game’s original plot.
 <ol>
 <li> TimoVM's RAM Writer: It allows the direct manipulation of any RAM value.</li>
 <li> TimoVM's Nickname Writer: You can run any compatible nickname code provided by <a href="https://glitchcity.wiki/wiki/Guides:Nickname_Writer_Codes">here</a>.</li>